arbor-sim/arbor/doc/tutorial/reading_external_fields.rst

 and clearly observe the influence of the driving current and non-linearity of the HH-mechanism.

+If you can -- analytically or otherwise -- determine the value of :math:`\vec E(\vec r, t)` at the coordinates of the segment centres without reliance on external tools, this approach is sufficient and there is no need for the techniques demonstrated in the rest of this tutorial.
+The same holds for other quantities interacting with the simulation.

 (Ab)using NMODL to Create Custom Mechanisms
 -------------------------------------------